No. 2 Group RAF

 No. 2 Group is a group of the Royal Air Force which was first activated in 1918, served from 1918–20, from 1936 through the Second World War to 1947, from 1948 to 1958, from 1993 to 1996, was reactivated in 2000, and is today part of Air Command.

 The group is sometimes referred to as the Air Combat Support Group, as it controls the aircraft used to support the Royal Navy and RAF's front line combat force.
 Assets under command includes the Strategic and Tactical Air Transport aircraft (including VIP/Communication), the RAF Police, field squadrons of the RAF Regiment, and Air-to-Air Refuelling aircraft.
 The group headquarters is located alongside Headquarters Air Command at RAF High Wycombe in Buckinghamshire.

-Subordinate stations

-As of 1 April 2017, the following stations and squadrons are under the command of 2 Group.